edm00se/blog/content/posts/2023-11-10-putting-the-bots-to-work.md

 #### Verdict

-This wasn't a bad place to start, but I decided to try the others once this split the fields into two.
+This wasn't a bad place to start, but I decided to try the others once this split the files into two.
 This combined with the dated knowledge of node made me wonder if that was what I should persue as I was really looking for a drop-in solution that required no other files.

 #### [Google Bard](https://bard.google.com)